 Experts are referring to this decade as an ‘increasingly challenging retail environment’, where giants like Michael Kors shut 125 stores and Macy’s close tens of traditional department stores year over year.
 With the contraction of traditional retailers, more high-end brands are coming to life than ever before.
 While in the past, design, manufacturing, and distribution used to be a laborious resource-consuming practice, now companies like Etsy and Nineteenth Amendment offer resources, connections and virtual distribution channels to budding designers that lower the barriers to entry significantly.
 That’s what makes entirely online retailers like Bonobos and Mott & Bow achieve profitability without opening a single brick and mortar store.

 In this era, when brands struggle to reinvent themselves and connect with consumers in new and innovative ways, that are primarily virtual, there is one offline sector that continues to grow.
 That is the discount and sample sale sector.
 There is an average of 15 sample sales in NYC every single week, where brands lay out their excess merchandise for 70% to 90% off retail prices for a few days in an effort to empty out their warehouses before the arrival of the new shipment of inventory.
+The best forklift companies near me prioritize excellent service and safety for all the warehouse workers.

 The customer lines leading to the sample sales, often wrapped around the corner, reveal an emerging trend.
 More than deals, consumers are looking for a unique experience.
 After interviewing over 50 people in line to and at different sample sales, a few things became clear.
 First, people want to feel special: they want to know that they are getting access to something exclusive.
 Second, they want a good deal: most shoppers know that the original price tag has little to do with the true value of the product, and so they prefer to wait for the opportunity to obtain the goods for less.
 Finally, and most importantly, shoppers are craving real human interaction and physical experiences.
 Not the kind where salespeople are trying to stuff merchandise into your bag at any cost, but rather, the kind where they get to feel the material, try on the clothes, and talk to other human beings.